lourod1987/MyReads/README.md

     * CD into the directory where the root folder of the application is and run 'npm install' in your terminal or cmd line.
 3)
     * Now run 'npm start' to run a live version of the application in development mode.
-      * This will automatically open a new window in your default at [http://localhost:3000](http://localhost:3000).
+      * This will automatically open a new window in your default browser at [http://localhost:3000](http://localhost:3000).
 4)
     * Alternatively you can visit the live link to this app [here](https://dazzling-shirley-f40879.netlify.com/).